CVC Capital Partners: 2020s

 In August 2021, Spain's La Liga clubs approved a €2.7 billion deal to sell 10% of the league to CVC Capital Partners.
 However, Goldman Sachs contributed a €1 billion loan to CVC to complete the deal.
+In December 2021, as several clubs opted out of the transaction, the final transaction value was approximately €1.994 billion.
+CVC acquired an 8.2% stake, representing an economic participation in broadcasting and sponsorship revenues for a period of 50 years.

 On 25 October 2021, Irelia Company Pte Ltd. (CVC Capital Partners) bought the Ahmedabad-based Indian Premier League cricket franchise (Gujarat Titans) for ₹56250 million.

 In November 2021, CVC acquired the bulk of Unilever's tea division, Lipton Teas and Infusions for £4.5 billion.
 It included 34 tea brands.
 The deal also included tea estates in three countries and 11 factories.

 In July 2022, CVC sold a near-50 per cent stake in TMF Group to the Abu Dhabi Investment Authority.
 In 2022, co-founder Steve Koltes stepped down from the firm.

 CVC initially planned to float an IPO on the Euronext Amsterdam stock exchange in 2022.
 The float was delayed, citing market disruption caused by inflation and the invasion of Ukraine.
 The deal was further postponed in 2023.
 The chief executive of the firm would be Rob Lucas.

 In December 2023, CVC acquired a Japanese pharmacy operator, Sogo Medical, for $1.2 billion.

 In February 2024 CVC raised $6.8 billion for its sixth Asia fund, its largest to date in the region and 50% larger than the previous $4.5 billion fund raised in 2020.
 Donald Mackenzie, another co-founder, stepped back from the firm in February 2024.